TobseF/impf-bot/README.md

 # Your age.
 Used in age verification field.
 personAge = 42

+# Settings for the request page.
+Only needed if you set `sendRequest = true`
+sendRequest = true
+email = impfMePlease@lasthope.de
+# Mobile number for sms verification.
+Numbers after the "+49"
+mobileNumber = 152123123123

 # Chrome Driver
 pathDriver = C:/ProgramData/chocolatey/lib/chromedriver/tools/
 nameDriver = webdriver.chrome.driver